beraldofilippo/volleystats/README.md

 Empty screens.
 It uses endpoints served by *sportradar* (https://developer.sportradar.com/).
 Sometimes the API fails with a 403 Forbidden because it's using a sandbox environment which limits the call/second rate.
-n order to test this out you need a SportRadar API sandbox key, and you need to put it into the `secrets.json` file, placed in the root of the project.
+In order to test this out you need a SportRadar API sandbox key, and you need to put it into the `secrets.json` file, placed in the root of the project.

 ### TODO
 Add other sub screens to the tournament details page.